Safecast/safecastapi/README.ops.md

 This will create new worker and Web environments.
 Change `AWS_EB_CFG` to `prd` to rebuild the production environment.

+Since this will package and deploy whatever code you have in your local copy of the project, be sure to deploy a version built on CircleCI after the environments have been created, as described above in "Releasing a new version."

 After this, in the AWS Elastic Beanstalk console, find the "Swap URLs" button and use this to change DNS to point to the new environment.
 Delete the old environments.